IntimateMerger/prebid.github.io/dev-docs/modules/imRtdProvider.md

 This module reads segments from [Intimate Merger](https://corp.intimatemerger.com/) audience data platform and attaches them as targeting keys to bid requests.

-The audience data platform performs segmentation even in environments where 3rd party cookies are not available, but curretly only available in Japan.
+The audience data platform performs segmentation even in environments where 3rd party cookies are not available.
+For use outside Japan, please contact us.

 ## Usage